mrshll1001/ocds-sample-frameworks-data/README.md

   ]
 ```

-The framework is now set up, and call-offs may now be made.
+The framework is now established, and call-offs may now be made.

 ### Making direct call-offs (Contract)
 Full examples:
 + [009_first_direct_calloff.json](/single_publisher/009_first_direct_calloff.json)
 + [010_second_direct_calloff.json](/single_publisher/010_second_direct_calloff.json)

 A Direct Call-Off from a Framework Agreement occurs when goods or services are procured directly from a supplier on an existing Framework Agreement without any further tendering process.
-For example a Framework may be set up to supply an office with stationery and a Direct Call-Off may be made to purchase items from this.
+For example a Framework may be established to supply an office with stationery and a Direct Call-Off may be made to purchase items from this.

 Following the previous Framework Agreement, Glasgow now make a Direct Call-Off to Supplier 1.
 A release is made with the appropriate release information: